Is There an Alternative to Spinal Fusion?

 Description of the Device

 If you have spinal stenosis symptoms (sciatica, low back pain, or leg pain while walking), you can ultimately regain the ability to flex, bend, and walk.
-That way, you can enjoy normal activities again that used to be painful and impossible.

 The Benefits of TOPS